lamdu/hypertypes/README.md

     r
 ```

-What does the ignored argument of `formatDiff` stand for?
+What does the ignored argument of `formatDiff` for?
 It is the `HRecWitness h n` from the type of `foldDiffsP` above.
-It is a witness argument that "proves" that the folded node `n` is a recursive node of `h` (a type parameter from `foldDiffsP`'s type), essentially turning the `forall n.` to a "for-some", specifically for the recursive types inside `h`.
+It is a witness that "proves" that the folded node `n` is a recursive node of `h`, essentially restricting the `forall n.` to `n`s that are recursive nodes of `h`.

 ## Witness parameters